jorishr/website-text-translator/README.md

 >
 ```

-Next, the program will generate a base language JSON file containing the key-value pairs for each text node.
+Next, the program will generate a base language JSON file containing the key-value pair for each text node found in your HTML.
+This file does not contain any translation.
+It is the reference file that stores all the text-id keys and the corresponding text values found in your HTML document(s).

+For example, if your base language is English, the file `text_data_en.json` is going to be your base language file and it will look like this:

 ```json
 {